 We adopt a top-down approach to the management of sustainability matters critical to our business and our stakeholders.
-The Board of Directors oversees our sustainability efforts.
+The Board of Directors oversees our sustainability efforts including climate-related issues.
 The Board is supported by the SSC, which spearheads our sustainability agenda and determines the material EESG factors that the Company will focus on.
 The SSC is also responsible for the implementation of the sustainability agenda and comprise of the Chief Executive Officer, the Executive Director, the Chief Corporate Officer, the Chief Financial Officer and the Chief Operations Officer.
-The SSC is responsible for developing the sustainability strategies and targets, implementing the action plans, and monitoring the progress and results from those plans.
+The SSC is responsible for developing the sustainability strategies and targets, implementing the action plans, and monitoring the progress and results from those plans and meets twice a year.
 The Board approves and oversees the entire sustainability program.